brkarcher/brkarcher.github.io/yams.md

     url: /
 feed: true
 date: 2021-04-27
-excerpt: I like Battletech.
+excerpt: I like BattleTech.
 BUT
+next: yams-2.html
 ---

-I like Battletech.
+I like BattleTech.
 I like it a lot.
-I was never much of a tabletop wargame guy—I never got into 40k or the original Battletech games or what have you—but I played _Mechwarrior 3_ at a friend's place in 1999 or 2000 and the game hooked me.
+I was never much of a tabletop wargame guy—I never got into 40k or the original BattleTech games or what have you—but I played _Mechwarrior 3_ at a friend's place in 1999 or 2000 and the game hooked me.

 Here's the good stuff:

 #### The Milsim Feel

-Battletech has a mixed heritage and expresses different aspects of that heritage in its spinoffs.
+BattleTech has a mixed heritage and expresses different aspects of that heritage in its spinoffs.
 MicroProse, the company that developed Mechwarrior 3, had a ton of experience in military simulation style games (including _Falcon 4.0_ and _Formula One Grand Prix_) and brought _Mechwarrior 3_ to life as a future-style military simulation.

 The main story places the player as a squad leader taking part in an orbital-insertion commando raid carried out against an enemy's production and military infrastructure.
 Most of the story is conveyed by the [intel officer's briefings](https://www.youtube.com/watch?v=7RxBv7OF3yQ), and the squad struggles to overcome spotty, outdated intelligence and improvises to overcome devastating early setbacks.
 The fog of war and the struggle of passion, chance, and reason are front and center.
 The execution is outstanding—go watch that linked video!